-In short, medicine evolved into America’s second largest contributor to the American gross national product, the largest being the American industrial war complex.
-In other words, American medicine has evolved into a sales machine, where the consumer, through direct marketing, is lead to believe that adverse effects from pharmaceuticals is not only acceptable, but to be the anticipated norm.
+In short, medicine evolved into America’s second-largest contributor to the American gross national product, the largest being the American industrial war complex.
+In other words, American medicine has evolved into a sales machine, where the consumer, through direct marketing, is lead to believe that adverse effects from pharmaceuticals are not only acceptable but to be the anticipated norm.
 Life without pharmaceuticals is totally unacceptable.

 Week 1: The woman noticed a lump in her breast.
-She states that she felt something like it before, so she did not panic, and opted to recheck myself.
+She states that she felt something like it before, so she did not panic, and opted to recheck herself.

 Week 2: When she examined herself the following week she thought that it was a bit bigger.
 She wasn’t sure, so she called her primary care doctor for an appointment.
 She told the receptionist/scheduler her concern and was given an appointment for 2 weeks in the future.